 The thorny issue of journal selection: Aim high, but choose appropriately

-An attractive feature of Charlesworth Author Services is that we are agnostic as an author services provider: We are not tied to any particular model.
-Our goal is to help authors achieve their potential irrespective of the final outlet chose for publication.
+An attractive aspect of Charlesworth Author Services is that we are agnostic as an author services provider: we are not tied to any particular model.
+Our goal is to help you achieve your potential irrespective of the final outlet chose for publication.
 It’s notable that 85% of authors who work with us end up getting their work published in their first choice journal while 90% are satisfied with the service we provide.

-Here’s a useful tip for selecting a target journal for your research: Do it before you start to write the paper.
-Most journals have different target audiences and therefore different style guidelines; papers need to be written in specific ways, depending on audience, the people who will end up reading your work.
-Articles for local, or subject-specific journals will be quite different from articles intended for Nature of Science.
-Most of the academics I know never start to write their scientific papers until they have decided on a target journal, appropriate for the research just completed.
+Firstly, do it before you start to write the paper.
+Most journals have different target audiences and therefore different style guidelines.
+Papers need to be written in specific ways, depending on the audience, the people who will end up reading your work.
+Articles for local, or subject-specific, journals will be quite different from articles intended for Nature or Science.
+Most experienced academics never start to write their scientific papers until they have decided on a target journal, appropriate for the research just completed.

-With this in mind then, another useful trick I picked up when I was a PhD student is to create a list of 10 journals in your field within which articles relevant to your particular subject have recently appeared.
+With this in mind then, another useful trick is to create a list of 10 journals in your field within which articles relevant to your particular subject have recently appeared.
 Rank these from top-to-bottom in terms of impact factor and then use this list to inform your decisions about where to submit your next completed work.
-One of the most important considerations for almost all active researchers is Impact: aim to maximise both the impact of your research publications and therefore your own research as an academic.
+One of the most important considerations for almost all active researchers is impact: aim to maximise both the impact of your research publications and therefore your own research as an academic.
 Aim to get your papers into the best journals possible, those with the highest impact factors and widest circulations.